eichblatt/litestream/docs/interface_classical.md

 - During playback: Pauses the currently playing music
 - When paused: Resumes playback from the pause point
 - When stopped: Starts playback of the currently selected work from the beginning
+- When a work is teed up and nothing is selected: Plays the teed up work with the default performance

 ### Rewind